20 Interesting Facts About Grenada

 Sculptures in the underwater sculpture park (Shutterstock)

-14. Grenada’s flag has a yellow and green diagonally divided background and a red border.
-It also features six yellow stars, a central star in a red disk and a nutmeg symbol.
-The green represents vegetation, the yellow is for wisdom and the sun and the red border symbolises harmony and unity.
-The seven yellow stars stand for the original administrative subdivisions of Grenada while nutmeg is one of the island’s chief products.
+11. Grenada’s flag has a yellow and green diagonally divided background and a red border.
+It also features six yellow stars, a central star in a red disk, and a nutmeg symbol, denoting the “Isle of Spice.”

 Grenada's flag